Stealin' Home (album): Track listing (original 1978 album)

 The lead track varies in name depending on the version release of the album.
-For example, on the Rockburgh Records vinyl release it is listed as "Gimme An Inch Girl" whereas on the Mushroom Records vinyl release it is just "Gimme An Inch".
-Similarly the Line Records CD release lists it as "Gimme An Inch Girl" whereas the Omnivore expanded CD release lists it as just "Gimme An Inch".
-The original song is the lead track on Robert Palmer's 1975 album Pressure Drop and is listed on that album as "Give Me An Inch".
+On the Rockburgh Records vinyl release it is listed as "Gimme an Inch Girl" whereas on the Mushroom Records vinyl release it is just "Gimme an Inch".
+Similarly the Line Records CD release lists it as "Gimme an Inch Girl" whereas the Omnivore expanded CD release lists it as just "Gimme an Inch".
+The original song is the lead track on Robert Palmer's 1975 album Pressure Drop and is listed on that album as "Give Me an Inch".